JeffJerseyCow/fuzzle/README.md

 https://www.youtube.com/watch?v=HECIJ-rTLws (http_server)

-The --follow_child / -f switch will change the behaviour of the intercepted syscalls and follow either the child process path or remain in the parent.
-This behaviour can be seen in the http_server video.
+The ```--follow_child / -f``` switch changes the behaviour of intercepted syscalls and directs the emulator to follow the child process path &mdash; this behaviour can be seen in the http_server video.

+## Caveats
+By default Linux operates on the principle of late binding/lazy loading.
+This means that when symbols are resolved for the first time the process calls to the PLT, jumps to the GOT and into the dynamic loader.
+After it’s finished doing its magic subsequent calls will automatically jump to the correct library at the correct offset.

+To prevent clobbering registers the loader saves everything before performing the dlopen/dlsym routines &mdash; part of which involves the AVX instruction set.
+Unfortunately unicorn runs on top of an older version of QEMU and does not offer support for the vector extensions.

+Because of this it is preferable to either resolve symbols at start-up with the ```LD_BIND_NOW=1``` environment variable, attack binaries without AVX &mdash common in the embedded world &mdash or attack functions that have previously had their symbols resolved.

+Until unicorn is integrated with a later version of QEMU I cannot resolve this problem.